Canadair CF-5

-The Canadair CF-5 (officially designated the CF-116 Freedom Fighter) is the Canadair licensed-built version of the American Northrop F-5 Freedom Fighter aircraft primarily for the Canadian Forces (as the CF-5) and the Royal Netherlands Air Force (as the NF-5).
-The CF-5 was upgraded periodically throughout its service career in Canada.
-The Canadian Forces retired the type in 1995, although CF-5s continue to be used by other countries.
+The Canadair CF-5 (officially designated the CF-116 Freedom Fighter) is a Canadian licensed-built Northrop F-5 Freedom Fighter.
+It is a light, supersonic, twin engine, daylight air superiority fighter primarily for the Canadian Forces (as the CF-5) and the Royal Netherlands Air Force (as the NF-5).
+The CF-5 was upgraded periodically throughout its service life in Canada.
+While Canadian Forces retired the aircraft in 1995, it continues to be used by other countries.

 The CF-5 was ordered by the Royal Canadian Air Force, which became part of the Canadian Forces on 1 February 1968.
 The new unified force took delivery of the first CF-5s (it was almost universally referred to as the CF-5 except in official documentation) at the end of 1968.
 Production by Canadair for the Canadian Forces was 89 single-seat aircraft, 46 dual-seat aircraft and 75 single-seat with 30 dual-seat aircraft for the Royal Netherlands Air Force, a total production of 240.
 Twenty surplus Canadian aircraft were sold to Venezuela.